 All being well, your chosen university will then access UCAS Track to confirm the offer!

-If you’re still confused, take a look at Coventry University’s Clearing website for all the answers to all the questions you might not even know you have.
+If you’re still confused, take a look at the Clearing section of our website for answers to questions you might not even know you have!